Saad-CareerMD/Kafka-Connect/README.md

 ```

 **Creating Producers and Consumers**
-- create a producer using the following command
+- Create a producer using the following command
 ```
 bin/kafka-console-producer.sh --topic test1 --broker-list localhost:9092
 ```

-- create a consumer using the following command:
+- Create a consumer using the following command:
 ```
 bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic test1
 ```
 This one recieves messages sent live, but does not find all messages previously sent

+- To get results from the beginning of the brokers log enter:
 ```
 bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic test1 --from-beginning
 ```